Didier-Lalli/Learning/Test.md

 ([*http://www.ipcop.org/*](http://www.ipcop.org/)).
 IPCop was also used to provide VPN access to the lab environment.

-_**Notes:**: Configuration will need to be adapted if operations are performed behind a corporate firewall._
+_**Notes:** Configuration will need to be adapted if operations are performed behind a corporate firewall._

 ## HPE OneView configuration